maryclaireteahan/matchthemonster/README.md

 ### Features Left to Implement

 - Future version of this game will allow the player to input their name and have their score listed on a score board with along with the recent scores.
 - When a pair of monsters have been matched a scary sound effect will play.
-Each monster will have their own sound for example, the clown will have a sinister laugh sound play.
+Each monster will have their own sound for example, a sinsiter laugh will play when the evil clown cards are matched, a ghostly wail when the ghost cards are matched.

 ## Technologies used